kirill-konshin/next-redux-wrapper/README.md

 should return a new instance of Redux `store` each time when called, no memoization needed here, it is automatically done inside the wrapper.

+`withRedux` also optionally accepts a config object as second paramter:

+- `storeKey` (optional, string) : the key used on `window` to persist the store on the client
+- `debug` (optional, boolean) : enable debug logging
+- `serializeState` and `deserializeState` : Custom functions for serializing and deserializing the redux state, see [Custom serialization and deserialization](#custom-serialization-and-deserialization)

 When `makeStore` is invoked it is also provided with a configuration object as the second parameter, which includes:

 - `isServer` (boolean): `true` if called while on the server rather than the client